Wildfire burns state forest near Minnesota side of river

 A forest fire east of Pine City, Minn. burning since last Thursday has caused a closure of state forest land near the confluence of the Snake and St. Croix Rivers, and brought in firefighters from as far away as New Mexico.
 The Evergreen Forest Fire was discovered Oct.
 17 and has burned more than 160 acres so far, with no cause yet known.
 As of Thursday, Oct.
 24, the fire is 70 percent contained.

-There are about 50 personnel working on mopping up the fire, which has been in remote and densely forested areas.
+More than 60 personnel were working on the fire at its height.
+Crews are now “mopping up” the fire, which has been in remote and densely forested areas.
 The initial effort to suppress the blaze included airplanes and helicopters dropping water on it.
 At various times, multiple bulldozers, fire engines, and several off-road vehicles were used in the effort.

 “Access to the fire is extremely challenging, thus firefighters are using tracked vehicles,” the Minnesota Incident Command System team reported on Friday, Oct.
 19. “Fire reburn and spotting is a concern due to continue leaf drop inside and outside of the fire perimeter.
 The area is experiencing long-term drying and drought conditions due to a significant lack of precipitation.”